shanekeran/dawg/README.md

 #### Typography

-I chose the Shrikhand font for my logo text because of its "groovy" and alternative feel, which I feel matches the tone of the site.
+The main body font-family is Lato for it's simplicity and readability.
+I chose the Shrikhand font for my logo text because of its "groovy" and alternative feel, which I feel matches the tone of the dawg brand.
+Both custom fonts have regular fonts as fallbacks in the event Google Fonts is unreachable.

 <a href="#top">Back to top.</a>
 <span id="database"></span>